Banks in Lviv: Austrian period

 In 1901, the Armenian Pious Bank collapsed, with Canon Jan Mordirosevich (also referred to as Mardorosevich) being held responsible.
 Appointed director in 1890, Mordirosevich abused the trust of Archbishop Isaac Isakovich and the Chapter by spending large sums from the bank's treasury on women, gambling, and various ventures.
 To cover the shortfall, he began speculating in oil stocks, resulting in a loss of 280,000 crowns, or half of the bank's total capital.
 When it became impossible to conceal the deficit, Mordirosevich surrendered to the police and was sentenced to 18 months in prison.

 In the late 19th and early 20th centuries, remittances from numerous Galician emigrants who had settled in the United States, Canada, Austria-Hungary, the German Empire, and Denmark (totaling about 2 million emigrants who sent around 160 million crowns to Galicia each year) were of great importance to Lviv's financial system.
 The volume of these remittances was so substantial that it drove up land prices and increased savings in banking institutions, although it undermined mortgage lending.
 By the beginning of the 20th century, Lviv had developed entire "banking" streets: about 20 banks were located on May 3, 15 banks on Karl Ludwig and Hetmanska, and 7 banks on Kopernik.

 The beginning of the 20th century saw the peak of the oil boom, which was actively supported by major European banks (in 1913, 30% of investments in the region's oil industry were made by Austrian capital, 20% by English capital, and 15% by French capital).
 In 1902, the Banker's House Jacob Ulya and the Joint Stock Cooperative Bank were founded.
 The latter was initially located at 7 May 3 Street, then moved in 1911 to 3 Smolka Square, in a building specifically constructed for it (today, this building houses the regional department of the Ministry of Internal Affairs of Ukraine, designed by architect Alfred Zakharevich).
 After 1924, it was located at 4 Akademicheskaya Street.
-In 1903, Lviv saw the establishment of the Trade Bank, located at 24 Akademicheskaya Street, and the Trade and Credit Bank, located at 4 Bernstein Street (now Sholom Aleichem Stree).
+In 1903, Lviv saw the establishment of the Trade Bank, located at 24 Akademicheskaya Street, and the Trade and Credit Bank, located at 4 Bernstein Street (now Sholom Aleichem Street).
 In 1906, the Swiss Schaffhausen Banking Union became a co-owner of the Anglo-Austrian Bank.